Guide to Creating Forms

 One of the benefits of creating forms on Stackby is that it links to the table.
 Simply create it at the table level and convert to a form layout.

 Each column headline is equal to one question on your form.
 Here is how to create questions for your form, once you have renamed your table -

 - Start adding in your questions as column name -- one question per column.
 Your column name (question) shouldn't exceed more than 425 characters.

 - Select the appropriate property for the column.
-If answer is in numbers (such as age), then make sure you choose #Number Based as the property or choose Checkbox Property with Yes or No as options.
+If the answer is in numbers (such as age), then make sure you choose #Number Based as the property or choose Checkbox Property with Yes or No as options.

-Please delete any column description by right clicking and selecting the Edit/Delete Column Description (the first 4 columns have it by default) so that it doesn't clash with your questions.
+Please delete any column description by right-clicking and selecting the Edit/Delete Column Description (the first 4 columns have it by default) so that it doesn't clash with your questions.

-Now that you have created columns with questions as headline, here is how to convert your table to a form:
+Now that you have created columns with questions as the headline, here is how to convert your table to a form:

 - Go to the Layout Change button just above the first column of your table, click on the + button, select and click on Form Layout to create a new Form Layout.